-5. Amounts due to other pension funds:
+5. Reciprocal agreements with other pension funds:

 The Pension Fund has entered into reciprocal agreements with other pension funds.
 These agreements provide that contributions received on account of employees working outside of their local union jurisdiction are remitted on a monthly basis to the pension fund of which they are a member.